Business Travel and Immigration Post-Brexit

 Newland Chase offers full support with all aspects of corporate immigration to Angola.
 Please find an overview of the typical corporate immigration processes below.
 Every situation is unique, so please do get in touch, either through your usual Newland Chase contact or using the details on the right hand side of the page.
 Our immigration experts will be glad to discuss your needs in greater detail.

-Work Visas Type A, B, D, E and F are granted to an individual who will work temporarily for a company in Angola.
-The category of work visa required will depend on the professional activity of the host entity.
+Work Visas are granted to an individual who will work temporarily for a company in Angola.
+The exact documents required for each work visa application depends on the Ministry competent for the company’s sector.
 The application consists of two stages: (i) the request for the approval of the Angolan authorities, and (ii) the work visa application filing at the Angolan consular post in the country of origin/residence of the applicant.
 The process may take several months.